NBS5000/passwordGenerator/README.md

 **ACTION**

-A full review of the code, resulting in:
+Writing of a solution to resolve the situation, including:
 * Layout
   * *Layout is responsive and functional on various screen sizes*
   * *Simple, yet attractive design*